slawekzachcial/aws-athena-saml/README.md

 `EmptyAthenaQueryResultsS3BucketRole`, `EmptyAthenaQueryResultsS3BucketLambda`,
-`EmptyAthenaQueryResultsS3BucketOnDelete` - are resources which are not strickly needed for our example.
+`EmptyAthenaQueryResultsS3BucketOnDelete` - are resources which are not strictly needed for our example.
 We have them to avoid the need to manually empty the query results S3 bucket before it can be removed when the CloudFormation stack is deleted.
 We have Lambda function that empties the bucket, IAM role that gives Lambda the permissions to perform its work,